Lunchtime and Meals

 We have at least two choices of hot meal each day including a vegetarian option plus a hot pudding and a choice of three other cold puddings.
 Your child does not have to have a hot dinner; the meal also covers the salad bar option of jacket potatoes with fillings, freshly made sandwiches, paninis and various cold desserts.

-All pupils in Reception and Years 1 and 2 will be given a free school meal regardless of the income of their parents under the new Government initiative.
+All pupils in Reception and Years 1 and 2 will be given a free school meal regardless of the income of their parents.

 Here at St John’s we utilise this funding to raise our children’s level of attainment and the wide range of initiatives we provide include extra teachers to provide focused teaching for pupils in reading and to create smaller ability groups for Maths in KS2, resources to facilitate this teaching, initiatives to address attendance issues, extra funding to broaden the curriculum and financial support for pupils attending trips.